nielsbasjes/yauaa/README.md

 The difference between "Mobile Safari" and "Safari" has been defined for Google Chrome as the difference between "Phone" and "Tablet" (see https://developer.chrome.com/multidevice/user-agent ).

 And as you can see in this example: we sometimes get it wrong.
-The impact in this case is however very limited: Of the 445 visitors I found using this device only 2 were classified wrong all other were correct.
+The impact in this case is however very limited: Of the 445 visitors I found using this device only 2 were classified wrong all others were correct.

 Performance
 ===========